 - Vertical SaaS.
 This type of cloud-based software is developed for one industry, its unique goals/needs.
 Such solutions are designed for certain business processes to satisfy niche user segments.
 An example would be any application that works for one specific industry, such as SaaS for healthcare or a fintech startup (e.g. Veeva (cloud platform for life science and pharma), Guidewire (insurance industry SaaS solution), etc.); Cloudways managed cloud hosting for Magento, PHP, WordPress, and all other apps.

 - Horizontal SaaS.
 These solutions are like Swiss army knives – they fit most types of businesses in any industry, solving common problems across a larger market.
-These can be accounting apps, customer relationship management solutions, ad campaign management apps, or any other solutions to help process automation (e.g. HubSpot, Office 365, Salesforce, QuickBooks, etc.).
+These can be accounting apps, customer relationship management solutions, ad campaign management apps, marketing automation software, or any other solutions to help process automation (e.g. HubSpot, Office 365, Salesforce, QuickBooks, etc.).

 Horizontal SaaS includes CRMs (Customer Relation Management), ERPs (Enterprise Resource Planning), PM (Project Management) solutions, SaaS billing solutions and payment gateways, collaboration/communication SaaS solutions (like SMSGlobal), accounting solutions, HR SaaS solutions (recruiting, analytics, performance management, etc.),